What are Opportunity Zones?

 Can the state list of OZs be re-designated?

 The December 2017 tax bill that set up opportunity zones and opportunity funds does not include any possibility for changes after the Governor-nominated census tracts were confirmed by the U.S. Treasury.
-The list can be found here.

 The state is working with partners to develop best practices for investment strategies in zone-adjacent properties and neighborhoods.